natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 -   Transition between animations
 -   Setting up parameters for animation
 -   Timing animations and creating events
--   UsinCoroutines: to execute methods over a number of frames or seconds
+-   Using coroutines: to execute methods over a number of frames or seconds
 -   Exploring the 2D physics engine: Colliders, 2D effectors, 2D joints
 -   Adding sound effects
 - Creating physics materials and scripting